davidpinto1979/davidpinto1979/README.md

 ### Hi there 👋
+I'm David Pinto.
+I'm a Digital Consultant and study programming I am available and actively looking for work, like a Junior Web Developer or other roles.

+📫 How to reach me: https://beacons.ai/davidpinto

 <!--
 **davidpinto1979/davidpinto1979** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.